-Two of Oregon's biggest business associations are merging July 1.
-The alliance paradoxically exposes divisions in the state's increasingly fragmented for-profit sector.
+A merger between Oregon's largest business associations exposes divisions in the state's increasingly fragmented for-profit sector.

 For 17 years, the business community has spoken with two statewide institutional voices: that of the venerable Associated Oregon Industries, a powerhouse since the 19th century, and of the Oregon Business Association, a rebel offshoot that challenged AOI in 1999 from a left-leaning flank.

 Now those voices will become one under the name Oregon Business & Industry.
-The new moniker, a tidy reference to the organization’s dual parentage, signals a new unity of purpose for the estimated 1,600 businesses it will represent — one that aims for a bipartisanship that may be impossible to achieve in an increasingly polarized political world.
+The new if not exactly inspired moniker, a reference to the organization’s dual parentage, signals a new unity of purpose for the estimated 1,600 businesses it will represent — one that aims for a bipartisanship that may be impossible to achieve in a polarized political world.

-Leaders in the new organization say they hope to resolve their discordant views privately to come up with a unified voice publicly in political battles over taxation, education funding, regulations, and other issues they deem important.
+Leaders in the new organization say they hope to resolve their discordant views to come up with a unified voice in battles over taxation, education funding, regulations, and other issues they deem important.

 “There are divisions out there, but it’s clear to us that difficult conversations are best had amongst the business community rather than by multiple voices inside the halls of the capitol,” says Pat Reiten, a senior vice president for Berkshire Hathaway Energy, PacifiCorp’s corporate owner, and AOI’s immediate past board chairman.